zamyafoobi/WowClassicGrindBot/README.md

 1. Create a [build](https://github.com/Xian55/WowClassicGrindBot/issues/449) of [AmeisenNavigation](https://github.com/Xian55/AmeisenNavigation/tree/feature/guess-z-coord-after-rewrite)
 1. Navigate to the build location and find `config.cfg`
 1. Edit the file last line to look as `sMmapsPath=C:\mmaps`

+Technical details about **V3**:
+- Uses an another project called [AmeisenNavigation](https://github.com/Xian55/AmeisenNavigation/tree/feature/guess-z-coord-after-rewrite)
+- Under the hood uses [Recast and Detour](https://github.com/recastnavigation/recastnavigation)
+- Source code is written in **C++**
+- Uses `*.mmap` files as source
+- Loads the whole continent navmesh data into memory.
+Higher base memory usage, at least around *~600mb*
+- It's super fast path calculations
+- Not always suitable for player movement.
+Requires considerable amount of time to tweak the navmesh config, then bake it

 ## 3.1 System / Video Requirements